CIMAC: History

-CIMAC was founded in 1951.
+CIMAC was founded in 1950.
 The acronym CIMAC is derived from the French Congrès International des Moteurs A Combustion Interne in adaptation to the place of foundation Paris.
 In the years following the end of the World War II, reconstruction and growth were high on the agenda of many countries.
 The demand for energy was correspondingly high.
 The internal combustion engine was regarded as a central component in providing the necessary energy.
 Technical developments were needed, but nobody knew exactly who in the world was working on what.
 CIMAC was therefore founded as a forum for greater transparency and mutual exchange in the industry.
-Since then, CIMAC has grown from a group of large engine manufacturers and their suppliers to a platform where customer industries are also represented.
-While efficiency issues dominated in the early days, the reduction of emissions has been in the foreground for some years now.
+CIMAC has in spring 2024 changed its name slightly.
+The well-known word mark CIMAC, which has been used from the outset, has been retained, but the subsequent explanation “International Council on Combustion Engines” has been dropped.
+The reason is easy to understand: Although combustion engines are still the core element, in the younger past they have increasingly developed into integral parts of functional systems.
+CIMAC has taken this into account and widened the scope.
+Accordingly, CIMAC is the leading global non-profit association promoting the development of ship propulsion, train drive and power generation.
+The association consists of National Member Associations and Corporate Members in America, Asia and Europe.
+CIMAC provides a forum for technical interchange with all parties interested in piston engines, gas turbine systems, non-shaftline propulsion systems, automation and controls, system integration and digitalization solutions.

 Presidents

-Since 1951 CIMAC has had 18 presidents:
+Since 1951 CIMAC has had 24 presidents: